"Hey, Marina! Got any plans for the holidays?"

 "It needs to be special..."
 Marina trailed off.
 That already killed the scant few ideas she had, but those weren't very good anyway.
 What could she get Pearl that was special?

 "Come again!"
-Nora's voice followed her out the door of the Sea Leaf cafe.
-Pearl had been visiting the cafe several times a week now, since it was only a modest walk from Marina's apartment.
+Nora's voice followed Pearl out the door of the Sea Leaf cafe.
+She'd been visiting the cafe several times a week now, since it was only a modest walk from Marina's apartment.
 Those stupid mochas had her hooked, line and sinker.

 Pearl kicked her way down the street, the lingering taste of chocolate her only companion for the moment.
-She didn't really have anywhere to go, or anything to do at the moment, so she just wandered down the streets with her hands in her pockets.
+She didn't really have anywhere to go, or anything to do, so she just wandered down the streets with her hands in her pockets.

 Except, that wasn't entirely true.
-She had a lot she needed to be doing with this second chance Father gave her.
-However, coming off of multiple stressful days of being cooped up and fruitlessly stressing about potential corporate futures didn't exactly leave her eager to get back to her apartment.
-Unfortunately Marina was at work today, so Pearl couldn't kill time at her place for a while.
-There was no way she was showing her face at The Edge after her last bender for at least a few more weeks, and it was way to early in the day to hit a bar.
+She had a lot she absolutely needed to be doing with this second chance Father gave her, but multiple stressful days of meager progress had pushed her near her limit.
+Getting back to her apartment wasn't exactly foremost on her priorities list right now.
+Unfortunately Marina was at work today, so Pearl couldn't kill time at her place for a while like she had been.
+There was no way she was showing her face at The Edge after her last bender there for at least a few more weeks, and it was way to early in the day to hit a bar if she wanted to at least pretend like she was still going to get something done.

 Shit, well, guess I'm out of luck then.
 There was always the old habit of aimlessly walking around the city.
 She'd done it plenty when she was younger, and it wouldn't fail her now.
-And so, with a shrug to herself, she started down the sidewalk with a new purpose in mind: having no purpose.
+And so, with a shrug to herself with heavy shoulders, she started down the sidewalk with a new purpose in mind: having no purpose.

 Only to immediately have to turn around, because the sidewalk she was walking towards was presently not there on account of being torn out.
 Right, how could I forget?
-Entire swaths of the city were under heavy construction, part of a plan to revitalize commerce and traffic into this side of downtown.
-Actually, is this area considered part of downtown?
+Entire swaths of the city were under heavy construction, part of a plan to revitalize commerce and traffic into the other side of downtown.
+Actually, is this area even considered part of downtown?
 Or is it just residential?
 I guess it doesn't matter, it'll be downtown when it's finished.
-Regardless of what it would be in the future, right now in the present it meant she had to go another way.
+The semantics were irrelevant, right now it meant she had to go a different way.

-Pearl plodded her way down the streets, trying her best to keep her mind out of the inescapable vortex of corporate doom she'd plunged into.
-She looked into store windows, watched kids run around, and listened in on conversations she walked past, just to try and keep herself distracted.
+Pearl plodded her way down the streets, trying her best to keep her mind out of the inescapable vortex of corporate doom she'd Sacrificed herself to.
+She gazed into store windows, watched kids run around, and listened in on conversations she walked past.
+Really, anything that could keep her mind off of speculative mergers, economic trends, or short selling as a means to build capital.
 What ended up working best was watching the various teams of inkfish working to put up Squidmas decorations everywhere.
 She couldn't turn a corner without seeing at least one pair stringing lights or hanging banners.
-By no means was it interesting, but it was something to keep her mind from focusing.
+By no means was it interesting, but it was colorful and constantly changing enough to keep her mind from focusing.

 "Hold onto your tentacles..."
 Huh, wait, what?